Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle products.

-I recently shared an article about different ways pretty patterned papers, like scrapbook paper and others, can be used for craft projects.
+I recently shared an article about different ways patterned papers—like scrapbook paper and others—can be used for craft projects.
 A few of them were home décor crafts but there are still so many things you can do with them, especially for home decorating.

-Using pretty paper to update furniture and other decorative pieces can really help give things a fresh new look.
-A few other things you can do is use it to decorate candles, create beautiful wreaths, chandeliers and lots of other decorative items.
+For example, using pretty paper to update furniture and other decorative pieces can really help give things a fresh new look.
+A few other things you can do are use it to decorate candles, create beautiful wreaths, chandeliers, and lots of other decorative items.

 Finding Paper on a Budget

-Look for sales and you can use 40 and 50% coupons at craft stores.
-You can get a whole book of beautiful paper for sometimes half the price.
+Look for sales, and you can use 40 and 50% coupons at craft stores.
+Sometimes you can get a whole book of beautiful paper for half the price.

 It comes in matte and glossy finish and dries super fast and crystal clear.
 This stuff is amazing.

 - The first one is a gorgeous piece of wall art that I found at Jessica's Musings.
 It was made with a canvas that was painted black with pretty scrapbook paper cut in the shapes of leaves.
 I just love it.
 It's such a bright pop of color for a wall.
 What is really neat about it is I can easily see many ways you could personalize something like this to fit your own colors and décor.